Supervisors must Possess a current and active California license that is not under suspension or probation as one of the following:

 Supervisors cannot have provided therapeutic services to the clinical counselor trainee or intern, have a personal relationship that undermines the effectiveness of the supervision, or be a family member by blood or marriage.

-Requires the supervisor to self-monitor for and address supervision dynamics such as, but not limited to, countertransference-, intrapsychic-, interpersonal-, or traumarelated issues that may affect supervision. o Requires the supervisor to notify the supervisee of any licensure condition that affects the supervisor’s ability to practice.
+A supervisor must self-monitor for and address supervision dynamics such as, but not limited to, countertransference-, intrapsychic-, interpersonal-, or trauma-related issues that may affect supervision. o Requires the supervisor to notify the supervisee of any licensure condition that affects the supervisor’s ability to practice.

-Requires a supervisor to establish written procedures for supervisees to contact the supervisor or, in the supervisor’s absence, procedures for contacting an alternative on-call supervisor to assist supervisees in handling crises and emergencies.
-The supervisor shall provide these procedures to the supervisee prior to the commencement of supervision
+Supervisors must establish written procedures for supervisees to contact the supervisor or, in the supervisor’s absence, procedures for contacting an alternative on-call supervisor to assist supervisees in handling crises and emergencies.
+The supervisor shall provide these procedures to the supervisee prior to the commencement of supervision.